Why I Practice Transcendental Meditation

 Of course I’m always open to trying anything health and wellness-related, so it would seem perfectly natural that my path would eventually lead me to TM.
-However, it was actually my 8-year old daughter that inspired me to begin researching and eventually learning it last year.
-Last fall, I was reading extensively about stress and anxiety management tools for young girls when I came upon a very compelling article about the benefits of TM for children.
-I understood the importance of mindfulness and meditation, and tried my best to make it a part of all of our daily routines, but so far nothing seemed to “click” for her the way I had hoped.
-So, I decided to enroll both of us in the beginner course at our local TM Center—not knowing much but hoping for the best.
-What transpired over those three days was awesome.
+However, at the time, it was actually my eight-year old daughter that inspired me to begin the research process and eventually become trained in the practice.
+Several years ago, I was reading extensively about stress and anxiety management tools for young girls when I came upon a very compelling article about the benefits of Transcendental Meditation for children.
+I had always understood the importance of mindfulness and meditation and tried my best to make it a part of all of our daily routines, but nothing seemed to really “click” for my young daughters in the way I had hoped.
+So, I decided to enroll one of my twins (my “middle child”) in the beginner course at our local TM Center—not knowing much but hoping for the best.

 What transpired over the next three days was nothing short of awesome.
 By the end of the second day, both my daughter and I had already achieved that state (to an initial degree) and felt the immediate effects of stress melting away.
 After we were done, we felt happier, calmer and less reactive, yet also more focused and energized.
 We were sold.
 Now, we both practice daily (she even begins her school day with a ten-minute session) and have experienced a significant reduction in stress and anxiety and a greater sense of emotional balance- both straightaway after practicing and overall.
 I even think I look more rested and youthful after those 20 minutes!

 Read on for 5 reasons why I recommend making Transcendental Meditation a daily practice for the whole family: